 Open Classes continue with strong attendance and good feedback all year round.

 We secured a grant from Wiltshire Community Foundation to support our Dementia Friendly Dance strand.

 Company will perform Head in my bag at Pavilion Dance South West, Bournemouth on 1 October

-The next DANCE SIX-0 AGM will take place on 1 December at Salisbury Playhouse
+The next DANCE SIX-0 AGM will take place on 25 January 2018 at 2pm at Salisbury Playhouse